UPDATE 17 March: Further benefit changes have been announced since this article...

 We’ve noticed a growing problem of ‘spam’ text messages used to tempt people in to taking out instant short-term loans or to seek help with “wiping off debt”.
 There are reports of as many as eight million texts being sent in the UK every day meaning that more and more people are exposed to these dodgy companies.

-Many of these spam texts are sent by fee-charging debt management companies that make unrealistic promises to help with your money worries.
-But because they’re out to make a profit they rarely have your best interests at heart.
+Many of these spam payday texts are sent by fee-charging debt management companies that make unrealistic promises to help with your money worries.
+Because they’re out to make a profit they rarely have your best interests at heart.

 Is there a bigger debt problem?